gouthamsam/TestNG_Keyworddriven_ant/README.md

 Url:www.gcrit.com/build3

-How to run the project?
+# How to run the project?

- Open command prompt
+1.Open command prompt

- Navigate to the directory where build.xml is available
+2.Navigate to the directory where build.xml is available

 3.Copy the location of the directory